 In California, a background investigation is conducted on all license applicants and disclosure of a conviction or failure to disclose a conviction may result in a recommendation of denial of a license.
-If your application for a license is denied, your license fees will not be refunded by your state licensing board.
+Note that should your application for a license be denied, your license fees will not be refunded by your state licensing board.

-Denial of a license may be recommended for the following reasons:
+Denial of a California professional license may be recommended for the following reasons: